dearthdiggler/CrossPostMe-Master-merge-android/app/README.md

 CrossPostMe.com — Local listings automation (developer README)

+IMPORTANT: Work only from `C:\Users\johnd\Desktop\CROSSPOSTME-MASTER`; do not commit changes from any other clone or directory.

 This repository contains a small demo stack powering the CrossPostMe web app: a FastAPI backend and a React frontend used for the UI.
 The copy and examples in this repo are neutralized product copy for development and do not include marketing assets.

 ## Quick start